Kobra (ride)

-Kobra is a Zamperla Mega Disk’O Coaster which opened in 2010 at Chessington World of Adventures Resort in southwest London, England.
-The ride is currently open in 2026.
-It is unlikely that the ride will continue to bear the name Kobra.
+Kobra (stylised as KOBRA) is a Zamperla Mega Disk’O Coaster which opened in 2010 at Chessington World of Adventures Resort in southwest London, England.
+The ride is currently closed for relocation and rebranding as part of its integration into the newly developed Minecraft-themed land for the 2027 season.
+As a result of the reimagining, it is unlikely that the attraction will retain its original name, Kobra.

 History

 Kobra opened in the 2010 season in the new Wild Asia land at Chessington World of Adventures Resort.
 It was manufactured by Zamperla.
 It is only the second model of its type in Britain, after The Edge at Paulton's Park.

-In early 2025, it was announced that the ride would remain closed for the duration of the 2025 season in order to allow for it to be dismantled, It is the ride will open for the 2026 season.
+In early 2025, it was announced that the ride would remain closed throughout the 2025 season to facilitate its dismantling, relocation, and re-theming.
+The attraction is set to be incorporated into the upcoming Minecraft-themed land, which is scheduled to open for the 2027 season.